matsengrp/gctree/README.md

 ## Scripts

 * TasParse.py - this reads the Tas data excel file, extracts the sequences from lymph node 2 germinal center 1, aligns with muscle, and prints to phyllip format.
 * recurse.py - classes for simulating, and compute likelihoods, for collapsed trees generated from a binary branching process with mutation and infinite types, as well as forests of such trees.
+	* The main routine takes a phlyip outtree file as a command line argument and prints collapsed trees and their likelihoods for each tree in the file
-The main routine performs a test of the likelihood against a by-hand calculation for a simple tree, and simulates a forest of trees and performs MLE.
+	* In a test mode, the main routine also performs a test of the likelihood against a by-hand calculation for a simple tree, and simulates a forest of trees and performs MLE.
 It outputs plot foo.pdf.
-	* command line args: p (branch prob), q (mutation prob), and n_trees (number of trees to simulate)
+	* "python recurse.py -h" for details on command line args